vchain-us/jsvcn/README.md

 > Global, de-centralized signing of code and other digital assets.

-This package provides an easy to use universal javascript client for the [Code Notary](https://www.codenotary.io) platform.
+This package provides an easy to use universal javascript client for the [CodeNotary](https://www.codenotary.io) platform.

 ## Features:

-- verify digital assets or the hash of assets via the Codenotary Blockchain
+- verify digital assets via the Codenotary Blockchain
 - query asset metadata from Codenotary Platform

-Asset verification happens on 100% client-side (in the browser or in node.js on the client's server) in memory.
+Asset verification happens on 100% client-side in memory (in the browser or when you use it in node.js on the client server).
-The library uses chunk-based file hashing to keep memory usage low.
+The library uses superfast chunk-based file hashing to keep memory usage low.
+Please note: The asset you verify never leaves your environment, this library sends only the hash of it to CodeNotary.

 ## Install: